torvalds/linux/Documentation/driver-api/early-userspace/buffer-format.rst

 ============= ================== ==============================================

-The c_mode field matches the contents of st_mode returned by stat(2) on Linux, and encodes the file type and file permissions.
+The c_mode field matches the contents of st_mode returned by stat(2) on GNU/Linux, and encodes the file type and file permissions.

 c_mtime is ignored unless CONFIG_INITRAMFS_PRESERVE_MTIME=y is set.